The incidence comodule bialgebra of the Baez-Dolan construction: Examples

 we get the interpretation from the $\MMM$-viewpoint: $\TSB{\MMM}{\overline\MMM}$ is the fat nerve of the category $\simplexcategory^+_{\operatorname{surj}}$ of finite ordinals (including the empty ordinal) and monotone surjections.

-(For the bar construction $\TSB{\Id\bdr}{\Id\bdr}$ giving the bialgebra, there is also a nerve interpretation: it is the category whose objects are finite sets and whose maps are surjections equipped with a linear order on each fibre.
-This is a bit exotic, and it is more convenient just to continue with tree interpretations.) \end{blanko}
+(For the bar construction $Z=\TSB{\SSS}{\Id\bdr}$ giving the bialgebra, there is also a nerve interpretation: it is the category whose objects are finite sets and whose maps are surjections equipped with a linear order on each fibre.) \end{blanko}

 \begin{blanko}{Incidence comodule bialgebra.} Denote by $a_n$ the linear tree with $n$ nodes.
 The comultiplication coming from $\TSB{\SSS}{\Id\upperstar} = \TSB{\SSS}{\N}$ is given (on connected elements) by